DanWehr/recompyle/README.md

 ## Limitations

 - The rewrite+recompile process can only be applied to functions for which you have access to source code in a file that can be referenced.
 Applying it through decorators enforces this somewhat, but this also means it will not work on a function defined in the Python interpreter.
-- The current implementation will lose nonlocal variables during the rewrite, so this does not support rewriting inner functions.
+- The current implementation will lose access to nonlocal variables during the rewrite, so wrapping inner functions that use nonlocal variables is not yet supported.
 - By rewriting a function, it is possible to have code shown in the traceback of an exception no longer match the original source.
 This may be a solveable problem (see future enhancements).

 ## Future Enhancements